sarvani29/FindMaxProfitFromStocks/README.md

 #### **Requirements**<br />
-Python 3.7 was used to solve the problem.
+- Python 3.7 was used to solve the problem.
 The version can be checked by entering the following in the command line: <br />
 `python --version` <br />
+- Pandas: can be installed by the following command line: <br /> `pip install pandas`

 #### **Running the code**<br />
 To run the program:<br />